How to plan an Italy trip

 Best accommodation sites

-Our favorite sites for booking lodging are Booking.com and AirBnB because between them you’ll a huge range of options from hotels and resorts to bed and breakfast, apartments and farm stay accommodation.
+Our favorite sites for booking lodging are Booking.com and Plum Guide – between them, you’ll find a huge range of options from hotels and resorts to bed and breakfast, apartments and farm stay accommodation.

-AirBnB is particularly useful for longer stays in apartments and villas and if you’re traveling as a family and need some extra space.
-First time users can claim free credit here
+Plum Guide is particularly useful for longer stays in apartments and villas and if you’re traveling as a family and need some extra space.
+Use the code “Untold5” for a 5% discount here.

 Other sites we use and recommend